AmyWorkspace/hxchen/_pages/about.md

 ## Research Interests

 I am broadly interested in challenging problems with practical impact, with particular focuses on networked and cyber-physical systems.

-I have conducted research that spans the areas of intelligent sensing (mobile/wearable/wireless sensing), cyber-physical security, the internet of things, network configuration management and their intersection with machine learning techniques.
+My past and on-going research spans the areas of intelligent sensing (mobile/wearable/wireless sensing), cyber-physical security, the internet of things, network configuration management and their intersection with machine learning techniques.

 I keep open-minded to new problem domains and look forward to academic collaboration.
 Email me if you'd like to chat.